 Football is one of the most punishing contact sports in the world.
 But how tall do you have to be to hit the gridiron on Sundays?

-That’s over 5 inches taller than the average American male (5 feet 9.1 inches).
+That’s several inches shorter than the average NBA player, but a third of an inch taller than the average MLB player.
+And it’s over 5 inches taller than the average American male (5 feet 9.1 inches).

-Here is a complete breakdown of the average height of every NFL position – plus a bonus for undersized players searching for inspiration.
+Here is a complete breakdown of the average height of every NFL position – plus a bonus for undersized players seeking inspiration.

 Table of Contents